 We all need to do our part to reduce emissions and prepare for climate impacts, even though we cannot predict how climate change responses will develop at broader scales.
-While our plan (see Figure 11, opposite) is designed to guide our organisation's response to climate change over the next 10 years, we strongly encourage individuals and organisations to use it as a road map for guiding their individual and collective responses.

-No single organisation can achieve the targets and actions set out in this plan on their own.
-All levels of government, business and community must play an active role to achieve collective impact.
+While our plan (see Figure 11) is designed to guide our organisation's response to climate change over the next 10 years, we strongly encourage individuals and organisations to use it as a road map for guiding their individual and collective responses.
+We cannot achieve the targets and actions set out in this plan by ourselves; community must play an active role.